dselvage/hellodrinkbot/hardware/motor_plates/README.md

 # Motor Plates/Panels

 What if you have a bot and you just want to mount some motors?
-Here are a selection of plates which you can laser but and mount however works best for you.
+Here is a selection of plates which you can laser cut and mount however works best for you.

 The DXF and SVG files contain what should be the same informtion.